AYLIEN/fine-grained-event-classification/blogs/fine-grained-event-classification-blogpost.md

 However, raw streams of news events, such as the RSS feeds of major news publishers, are very noisy.
 Humans are good at contextualizing information and understanding what is useful, but we aren't good at processing high volumes of content, and we don't scale well.
+Therefore, we would like to build automatic ways to filter a raw stream of news into a feed which only contain events that are (1) relevant and (2) novel for a given user.
+This post focuses on (1): classifying news events as relevant / not relevant to specific topics.

 <p align="center">
   <img src="../diagrams/manual-news-event-extraction.png" alt="drawing" width="600"/>